mmmccarthy/mmmccarthy.github.io/_posts/2019-07-15-andersonville-downzoning.md

 |Lot area per unit (density)    |2,500 sq ft                 |
 |Minimum lot area               |2,500 sq ft                 |

-You'll notice that the **minimum lot area** and the **lot area required per unit** are the same.
-This means only one unit is allowed.
-However, there is the following exception:
+You'll notice that the **lot area required per unit** is larger than in the RT-4 district.
+A "standard Chicago lot" of 125&times;25 feet or 3,125 sq ft. in an RS-3 district can only be a single-family home.
+However, there is the following exception for a two-flat:

 > **17-2-0303-B Exemption**
 >